Wild About James Bay

 Wild about James Bay

-Oh but he cherished his solitary life really The rugged Island he calls home, a fantastic place of nature.
+He cherished his solitary life the rugged island he calls home, a fantastic place of nature.
 Hiking, fishing and hunting were his passion.
 A life lived in harmony with birds, fish and seals.
 Occasionally, sail boats would arrive and he would run to the beach and observe them from afar.
 Lately when they left, sailing back to the Oak Bay Marina, a loneliness would imbue him.
 He was getting older.
 He needed a change.
 He needed to meet someone.
 After so many years of living alone, one day he left his home and headed to James Bay determined to find the one, maybe near Fisherman’s Wharf, or in Beacon Hill park.
 He was wild about James Bay looking and looking for his soulmate.

 Great story on Check News about Kanai the wolf on Discovery Island, British Columbia January 2020